 Long called the West Indies, the overall area is now commonly referred to as the Caribbean, a name that became popular after World War II.

 Over the last few decades legions of travelers have journeyed to the Caribbean to enjoy the amenities.
 They frequently arrive in cruise ships that sail in and out, from ports in Florida and Puerto Rico.

 Overall the Caribbean is a magical place of palm trees, white sand beaches, turquoise waters and sunshine, all blessed with a climate that consistently offers a much-needed break for those stuck in the cold weather doldrums of the north.

 If you haven't been, you should, and if you've been here more than once, you will come again, as these islands, these beach-ringed, jungle-covered rocks are home to thousands of historical surprises and activities galore.

-So, come dance, come drink, come eat and sleep under the stars in the Caribbean.
+So come wiggle you toes in the sand, and eat and sleep under the stars in the Caribbean.
 You won't be disappointed.

 The World's Most Visited Countries